nishihatapalmer/TreeTable/README.md

 # TreeTable

 Treetable displays a tree of information, with additional columns for each item in the tree, in a standard Java Swing `JTable`.
+The tree can be composed of any type of `TreeNode`, and you can use any `TreeModel` with it.

 ![TreeTable](treetable.png)